 These organisations do not have the authority to license performances of dramatic musical works, referred to as “grand rights works”.
 If you wish to perform an opera or musical theatre work that is still in copyright, you must contact the rights holders directly.

 Under Australian law, the occupier of the premises where the performance takes place is ultimately responsible for ensuring copyright permissions are obtained.
-If you use University premises for events at which music will be heard in public, you must ensure that music licences are in place.
-If you hire premises from another organisation for events, you should check your hire agreement to see who is responsible for obtaining music licences and ensure that one is obtained.
+If you hire premises from another organisation for events, you should check your hire agreement to see who is responsible for obtaining music licences and ensure that one is obtained when necessary.
 On the other hand, if you hire out University premises to other organisations, you should spell out responsibility for obtaining copyright licences in the hire agreement.